Xilinx/Embedded-Design-Tutorials/docs/Introduction/Versal-EDT/ref_files/EDT_2022.2_PACKAGE/ug1305-embedded-design-tutorial/Readme.txt

  |			Contains bif file for generating BOOT.BIN consits of both Petalinux APU
  |			and FreeRTOS RPU images.
  |	\rpu
- |		Contains source files for FreeRTOS RPU application for AXI UART
+ |		contains source files for FreeRTOS RPU application for AXI UART
- | 	\pre-built_xsa
- |		Contains perbuilt xsa design files used as part of Chapter 5.
  |-- \vck190
- |		This folder contains binaries and design files of VCK190 related to chapter 2 and Chapter 5.
  |	\ready_to_test
- |		\sd_qspi_images
+ |		\qspi_images
- |		 	This folder contains binaries and design files related to QSPI/SD boot mode under Chapter 5.
  |			\linux
- |				 Contains binaries for the linux application to toggle GPIO under chapter 5.
+ |				 Contains binaries for the linux application to toggle GPIO
  |
  |			\standalone
- |				 Contains binaries for the baremetal hello world application under chapter 2.
  |				\cips
  |					\apu
  |						Contains binaries for the baremetal APU application
  |					\rpu
  |						Contains binaries for the baremetal RPU application
  |				\cips_noc
  |					\apu
  |						Contains binaries for the baremetal APU application
  |					\rpu
  |						Contains binaries for the baremetal RPU application
  |			\freertos
- |				Contains bif file and binaries for freertos AXI UART application under Chapter 5.
+ |				Contains bif file and binaries for freertos GPIO application.
- |
- |			\pre-built_xsa
- |				Contains perbuilt xsa design files used to boot QSPI or SD Boot under chapter 5.
- |
  |		\ospi_images
- |			This folder contains binaries related to OSPI boot mode under Chapter 2.
  |			\linux
  |				 Contains binaries for the linux application to toggle GPIO
- | 			\pre-built_xsa
- |				Contains perbuilt xsa design files used to boot OSPI Boot.
- |
  |		\emmc_images
- |			 This folder contains binaries related to eMMC boot mode under Chapter 2.
  |			\linux
  |				 Contains binaries for the linux application to toggle GPIO
- | 			\pre-built_xsa
- |				Contains perbuilt xsa design files used to boot eMMC Boot.
  |
  |-- \vmk180
- |	This folder contains binaries and design files of VMK180 related to chapter 2 and Chapter 5.
  |	\ready_to_test
- |		\sd_qspi_images
+ |		\qspi_images
- |			This folder contains binaries and design files related to QSPI/SD boot mode under Chapter 5.
  |			\linux
- |				 Contains binaries for the linux application to toggle GPIO under chapter 5.
+ |				 Contains binaries for the linux application to toggle GPIO
  |
  |			\standalone
- |				 Contains binaries for the baremetal hello world application under chapter 2.
  |				\cips
  |					\apu
- |						Contains binaries for the baremetal APU hello world application
+ |						Contains binaries for the baremetal APU application
  |					\rpu
- |						Contains binaries for the baremetal RPU hello world application
+ |						Contains binaries for the baremetal RPU application
  |				\cips_noc
  |					\apu
- |						Contains binaries for the baremetal APU hello world application
+ |						Contains binaries for the baremetal APU application
  |					\rpu
- |						Contains binaries for the baremetal RPU hello world application
+ |						Contains binaries for the baremetal RPU application
  |			\freertos
- |				Contains bif file and binaries for freertos AXI UART application under chapter 5.
+ |				Contains bif file and binaries for freertos GPIO application.
- |
- |			\pre-built_xsa
- |				Contains perbuilt xsa design files used to boot QSPI or SD Boot.
  |		\ospi_images
- |			 This folder contains binaries and design files related to OSPI boot mode under Chapter 2.
  |			\linux
  |				 Contains binaries for the linux application to toggle GPIO
- | 			\pre-built_xsa
- |				Contains perbuilt xsa design files used to boot OSPI Boot.
  |		\emmc_images
- |			This folder contains binaries and design files related to eMMC boot mode under Chapter 2.
  |			\linux
  |				 Contains binaries for the linux application to toggle GPIO
- | 			\pre-built_xsa
- |				Contains perbuilt xsa design files used to boot eMMC Boot.
- |-- \vpk180
- |		This folder contains binaries and design files of VPK180 related to chapter 2 and Chapter 5.
- |	\ready_to_test
- |		\sd_qspi_images
- |		 	This folder contains binaries and design files related to QSPI/SD boot mode under Chapter 5.
- |			\linux
- |				 Contains binaries for the linux application to toggle GPIO under chapter 5.
- |
- |			\standalone
- |				 Contains binaries for the baremetal hello world application under chapter 2.
- |				\cips
- |					\apu
- |						Contains binaries for the baremetal APU application
- |					\rpu
- |						Contains binaries for the baremetal RPU application
- |				\cips_noc
- |					\apu
- |						Contains binaries for the baremetal APU application
- |					\rpu
- |						Contains binaries for the baremetal RPU application
- |			\freertos
- |				Contains bif file and binaries for freertos AXI UART application under Chapter 5.
- |
- |			\pre-built_xsa
- |				Contains perbuilt xsa design files used to boot QSPI or SD Boot under chapter 5.
- |
- |
-To build Vivado Project go to
-\ug1305-embedded-design-tutorial\vck190\ or \ug1305-embedded-design-tutorial\vmk180\ or \ug1305-embedded-design-tutorial\vpk180\
  |-- \pl
  |	\pl_helloworld
  |        Contains files to build Vivado project for helloworld application